xebialabs/overthere/README.md

 * For the __TELNET__ connection type, domain accounts must be specified using the old-style domain synyax, e.g `DOMAIN\USER`.
 * For both connection types, local accounts must be specified without an at-sign (`@`) or a backslash (`\`).

 __N.B.:__ When using WinRM, Kerberos authentication is used for domain accounts.
-Please read the section on how to set up Kerberos [for the source machine](#cifs_host_setup_krb5) and [the target machines](#cifs_host_setup_spn).
+Please read the section on how to set up Kerberos [for the source host](#cifs_host_setup_krb5) and [the remote hosts](#cifs_host_setup_spn).

 ### Administrative shares
-By default Overthere will access the [administrative shares](http://en.wikipedia.org/wiki/Administrative_share) on the target CIFS machine.
-These shares are only accessible for users that are part of the __Administrators__ on the target machine.
-If you want to access the target machine using a regular account, use the [__pathShareMapping__](#cifs_pathShareMappings) connection option to configure the shares to use for the paths Overthere will be connecting to.
+By default Overthere will access the [administrative shares](http://en.wikipedia.org/wiki/Administrative_share) on the remote host.
+These shares are only accessible for users that are part of the __Administrators__ on the remote host.
+If you want to access the remote host using a regular account, use the [__pathShareMapping__](#cifs_pathShareMappings) connection option to configure the shares to use for the paths Overthere will be connecting to.
 Of course, the user configured with the __username__ connection options should have access to those shares and the underlying directories and files.

 __N.B.:__ Overthere will take care of the translation from Windows paths, e.g. `C:\Program Files\IBM\WebSphere\AppServer`, to SMB URLs that use the administrative shares, e.g. `smb://username:password@hostname/C$/Program%20Files/IBM/WebSphere/AppServer` (which corresponds to the UNC path `\\hostname\C$\Program Files\IBM\WebSphere\AppServer`), so that your code can use Windows style paths.